“Daring to set boundaries is about having the courage to love ourselves, even when we risk disappointing others.” - Brené Brown

-One way to help navigate the tricker side of the season can be to set boundaries.
+One way to help navigate the trickier side of the season can be to set some boundaries.

-Boundaries help us enhance our self-esteem, improve our relationships, and manage our sense of overwhelm - the benefits are plentiful and necessary for our peace of mind.
+Boundaries help us enhance our self-esteem, improve our relationships, and manage our feelings of overwhelm - the benefits are plentiful and necessary for our peace of mind.

 Yet the word “boundary” itself can still be misleading.
 We tend to think of it as fence to keep things out, or as a divide between us and others.
 In fact, it’s helpful to think of boundaries as gates or connecting points, providing healthy rules for navigating relationships.

 Begin by listening to yourself.

 What’s important to you?
 What are your needs?
 Are you feeling any resentment, anger or discomfort?
 These feelings are a sign of poor boundaries.